weisongwen/ToySLAM/README.md

-# ToySLAM: A ROS Package for 3D Point Cloud Registration using NDT PolyU course AAE4011
+# ToySLAM: A ROS Package for 3D Point Cloud Registration using NDT for PolyU course AAE4011

 ## Overview
 **ToySLAM** is a lightweight ROS package for 3D point cloud registration using the Normal Distributions Transform (NDT) algorithm.
 Designed for educational purposes and experimentation, this package provides a modular pipeline to process, align, and visualize point clouds in real-time.
 It serves as a foundational framework for SLAM (Simultaneous Localization and Mapping) applications and can be extended for robotics or autonomous systems.